 Pests and diseases

-Mountain Laurel can get leaf spot.
+Mountain Laurel is susceptible to leaf-spot.
+The primary symptom is black spots on the leaves.
 This generally occurs when there is not enough air movement through the plant, or area it is planted in.
 So, consider some selective pruning to ensure adequate air flow through the interior of the plant.

 Mountain Laurel Physical Description